Artist’s Reception: Friday, July 5, 2019 from 5-7 pm MT

 Kelsey Bowen spent her childhood in the rural California foothills, growing a strong root system of inspiration in animals and nature.
 She is a recent graduate of the California College of the Arts Ceramics Program.
 She has participated in various exhibitions with her work, including the California Conference for the Advancement of Ceramic Arts in Davis, the American Museum of Ceramic Arts in Los Angeles, and her BFA solo exhibition in Oakland, California.

-Emily Nickel is a figure sculptor and arts educator who uses human and animal forms to interrogate societal pressures on individual identity.
+Emily Nickel is an artist and arts educator who uses human and animal forms to interrogate societal pressures on individual identity.
 She holds an MFA in Ceramics from Indiana University in Bloomington.
-Emily’s work has been exhibited throughout the US and internationally, from Baltimore to Montana to Kyoto, Japan, and has received a number of artist’s grants and awards.
-She has participated in several residency programs including Watershed Center for the Ceramic Arts, Clay Arts Vegas, and Red Lodge Clay Center.
+Emily’s work has been exhibited throughout the US and internationally, and has received a number of artist’s grants and awards.
+She has participated in several residency programs including Watershed Center for the Ceramic Arts and Red Lodge Clay Center.

 Karl Schwiesow holds a BFA in Sculpture and Ceramics from Sierra Nevada College and an MFA in Studio Art from the University of Montana.
 He has exhibited his ceramic works throughout the United States.
 His current studio practice is focused on abstract ceramic sculpture and found materials, and maintains other passions in art and art making, including painting, design, mixed-media sculpture, and teaching.